-Green building technology has become one of the hottest trends in construction.
+Green construction technology has become one of the hottest trends in construction.
 The benefits of a green technology application in construction are far-reaching and comprehensive, offering significant advantages when used in new facilities as well as existing structures

-Green technology makes buildings more energy-efficient and sustainable, so they have a lower carbon footprint and a reduced impact on the environment.
+Green construction technology makes buildings more energy-efficient and sustainable, so they have a lower carbon footprint and a reduced impact on the environment.
 Builders, building owners, and tenants all realise considerable benefits from the application of green construction technology.

 The primary way that green technology benefits are achieved is through greater energy efficiency.
 In new buildings, green building construction plays a role in every phase of development.
 Every aspect of the structure, including siting, design, construction materials, and the systems used to run and maintain operations are chosen to be as sustainable and energy-efficient as possible.